Partnering to achieve equity in your school

 The process spans three phases, carried out over multiple years.
 We work closely with our partner schools to gather context, examine critical data from the perspectives of students and staff, create a set of strategies for engagement and advocacy, and ultimately enroll diverse students in AP/IB classes.
 We support schools in monitoring their growing equitable AP/IB programs for success, sustainability, and student belonging.

 Since each individual school starts with a unique baseline and sets their own equity goals, the duration of each phase can vary.

 Joining the Equal Opportunity Schools Network

 Equal Opportunity Schools selects partner schools and districts from a competitive pool of applicants that are best positioned to make substantive and lasting progress toward closing the AP/IB access gap.
 Our partnership model is consultative, collaborative, and requires a commitment to specific and measurable results.
-Our national network for the 2017/2018 academic year contains 161 districts across 28 states.
+Our national network for the 2017/2018 academic year consists of 279 partner schools across 19 states.

 To be a part of the Equal Opportunity Schools program, we require schools to:

 - have district leadership committed to closing the equity gap found in AP/IB classes.